openflighthpc/flight-report/README.md

 # To Do

+- Add instructions for adding to "Flight Tips"
 - Locate and compare this report to a previous one of the same type (by the same user?)
-- Safely handle report saving such that users cannot delete existing report
+- Safely handle report saving such that users cannot delete existing reports
     - Separate the reporting CLI and the diagnostic execution+saving (pinging to an API server)
+    - Input validation to ensure text fields can't be used for injection attacks
 - Admin tools
     - Possibilities for collating and contrasting reports
-    - Admin command that can summarise what has been reported in past hour / 24 hours /
+    - Admin command that can summarise what has been reported in past hour / 24 hours / week